emdash/brainbox/HACKING.md

 - `NEW`
 - `TODO`
 - `DONE`
-- `WAITING`
+- `WAIT`
 - `SOMEDAY`
 - `DROPPED` *excuse*
-- `SCHEDULED` *pattern*
+- `REPEAT` *pattern*
+- `INFO`
-- `PERSIST`
+- `FOCUS`
 - `CONTEXT`

-`NEW` and `TODO` indicate active nodes.
+`NEW` indicates an untriaged item that has been newly-captured.
+The `inbox` filter will list such items.
 The `capture` command creates nodes with status `NEW` in order to easily filter them for later triage.

+`TODO` indicates a triaged, active node.
+If a `schedule` datum exists, it controls the visibility of the item in the schedule.

-`COMPLETED` indicates a node should be ignored except for time tracking purposes.
+`DONE` indicates a node should be ignored except for time tracking purposes.

-`SCHEDULED` indicates a node should be ignored until or unless the specified pattern matches the current (or given) date.
-Scheduled nodes have the following additional data:
-- `completions` - list of timestamps on which the task was completed
-- `pattern` - the date expression which determines the task's deadline / notification window.
+`REPEAT` indicates a node is a template for recurring events, instances of which should be created according to the `schedule` datum.

 `SOMEDAY` indicates a node should be ignored indefinitely, except for Someday/Maybe reports.
+If a `schedule` datum exists, then this node is considered "snoozed".

 `DROPPED` indicates a node should be ignored, where the **not-yet-implemented** *excuse* is an aribtrary string.
 This is for your own benefit, and may be left blank.
 A lengthy excuse may be written on subsequent lines.

+`INFO` Indicates knowledge to be retained rather than an action to be performed.
+If a `schedule` datum exists, then it will appear in the agenda view according to the pattern of repetition.
+Info items linked to TODO items will be shown in the item summary.
+Info item links are not considered blocking.

-`PERSIST` indicates a node that is expected to remain in the graph forever.
-Nodes used primarily as *contexts* and / or to store reference information that might be shared between tasks.
-You can use `is_persistent` as a general query filter when you're specifically looking for general information.
+`FOCUS` indicates a node that is expected to remain in the graph indefinitely as an "Area of Focus". `make_focus`, `focus`, and `is_focus` operate on this node state.

 `CONTEXT` indicates a node that is used as a task context.
 This helps with search filtering to narrow down the scope of context assignments.